raceintospace/raceintospace/doc/manual/manual.md

 ![Capsule and Crew Selection for a mission](image_14-15.png)

-If this mission involves a capsule or shuttle, you'll be prompted to select which you want to use, as shown in the lefthand image above.
+If this mission involves a capsule or shuttle, you'll be prompted to select which vehicle you want to use, as shown in the lefthand image above.
 If this is a manned mission, you will then select crews for it as in the righthand image.
 In BARIS, crews currently in Training (meaning they had been assembled that turn) could not be assigned to a mission; they had to wait a turn first.
 In RIS this is no longer necessary, unless you set `no_c_training 0` in Advanced Preferences.
 Similarly, BARIS required you to assign both a primary and backup crew to each mission.
 RIS allows you to select only a primary if you wish, though you can make backup crews required again by setting `no_backup 0` in Advanced Preferences.

 #### Dummy Tests